Skip to content

 • Brass Back: Rob Cosman dovetail saws have a 1/4″ thick x 7/8″ wide brass back secured to the blade with peened and flushed copper pins.
 Not only does the brass look wonderful but it imparts extra weight to the saw, as compared to other saws, that provides you a better balanced saw, allows the saw to do the cutting work, and helps you "feel" perpendicular.

 • Handle.
 Our unique "pistol grip" handles have memory enhancing carved finger recesses for a perfect and comfortable fit.
 A pair of brass split nuts secures the handle to the blade and the brass back.
-Our handles are made from Richlite an incredibly durable, sustainable, and versatile material made from High-grade FSC-certified paper infused with a thermosetting resin.
+Our handles are made from a wood fiber and resin composite, that is strong, impervious to moisture and takes a high polish.

 • Handle Size & Determining your Size: Our handles come in two sizes: Regular and Large.
 Please refer to the picture above showing how to measure your hand and determine what size handle is correct for you size hand.